 - What is the information gap that my learners will be able to overcome?

-Right from scripting or even before it, when you’re strategizing your video, consider if the learners will be able to relate to the content.
+Right from scripting or even before it, when you’re strategizing your employee training video, consider if the learners will be able to relate to the content.
 Will they be able to put themselves in the shoes of the person in the scenarios or examples that you are using or developing for the learning?
 Will they be able to achieve an outcome from this training video?
 You need to be mindful of the language, situations, and characters you use to gain the learners’ attention.

 Consider this example: